Crash (2004 film): Box office

 After a rough cut was shown at 2004 Toronto International Film Festival, the film premiered at the Elgin Theatre in Toronto in September 2004.
 It was quickly purchased by Lions Gate Films for $3.5 million.
 Crash had a wide release on May 6, 2005, and was a box office success in the late spring of 2005.

 The film grossed $53.4 million domestically, making back more than seven times its estimated $6.5 million-budget.
 Despite its success in relation to its cost, Crash was the lowest-grossing film at the domestic box office to win Best Picture since The Last Emperor in 1987.

 Home media

-Crash was released on DVD on September 6, 2005, in widescreen and fullscreen one-disc versions.
+Crash was released on VHS & DVD on September 6, 2005, in widescreen and fullscreen one-disc versions.
 Bonus features included a music video by KansasCali (now known as the Rocturnals) for the song "If I..." from the soundtrack.
 The director's cut of the film was released in a two-disc special edition DVD on April 4, 2006, with more bonus content than the one-disc set.
 The director's cut is three minutes longer than the theatrical cut.
 The scene where Daniel is talking with his daughter under her bed is extended and a new scene is added with officer Hansen in the police station locker room.

 Crash was the first Best Picture winner to be released on Blu-ray Disc in the US, on June 27, 2006.